The Physics of a Roller Coaster Loop

 The Flip Flap Railway

-The Flip Flap Railway (seen below) was built in 1895 and was the first roller coaster to have a loop.
+The Flip Flap Railway (seen above) was built in 1895 and was the first roller coaster to have a loop.
 It was “famous” for its extreme g-forces that it produced on its riders of approximately 12 gs.
 The circular nature of the coaster’s loop along with its small diameter of 25 feet caused riders to experience neck injuries from whiplash.
 There are some interesting accounts where riders are hanging on for dear life in a death grip on the sides of the railcar and surviving a 12g ride, which is absolutely nuts!
 Modern looping roller coasters all use teardrop-shaped loops to reduce the g-forces.
 The Flip Flap Railway was the last coaster to use a truly circular loop.

 Looking at the Data: